jowest90/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### Describe each of the following with an example of how they all fit together:
  * Topic
-   * the categories used to organize messages.
-Each topic has a name that is unique across the entire Kafka cluster.
-   Messages are sent to and read from specific topics.
+   * To organize messages
    * Example: Payments
  * Producer
-   * can application that can act as a source of data in a Kafka cluster.
-A producer can publish messages to one or more Kafka topics
+   * can application that writes a topic
    * Example: messages
  * Consumer
-   * When multiple consumers are subscribed to a topic and belong to the same consumer group, each consumer in the group will receive messages from a different subset of the partitions in the topic
+   * an application that reads a topic
  * Broker
-   * a Kafka server that runs in a Kafka Cluster.
-Kafka Brokers form a cluster.
+   * The Kafka server
-   The Kafka Cluster consists of many Kafka Brokers on many servers.
    Broker sometimes refer to more of a logical system or as Kafka as a whole
  * Partition
-   * takes the single topic log and breaks it into multiple logs, each of which can live on a separate node in the Kafka cluster.
-   This way, the work of storing messages, writing new messages, and processing existing messages can be split among many nodes in the cluster.
+   * Stores and writes new messages in its own node

 #### Describe Kafka Producers and Consumers
 producers write data to topics, and consumers read data from topics
 #### How are consumers and consumer groups different in Kafka?
-Kafka consumer consumption divides partitions over consumer instances within a consumer group.
-Each consumer in the consumer group is an exclusive consumer of a “fair share” of partitions.
+While the consumer reads data from topic, the consumer group contains a cluster of consumer.
-This is how Kafka does load balancing of consumers in a consumer group
+Each consumer is exclusive to a partition.
 * Helpful resource: [Consumers](https://youtu.be/lAdG16KaHLs)
 * Helpful resource: [Confluent Consumer Overview](https://youtu.be/Z9g4jMQwog0)

 #### How are Kafka offsets different than partitions?
-This offset acts as a unique identifier of a record within that partition, and also denotes the position of the consumer in the partition.
+The offset is a unique ID to the partition.
 #### How is data assigned to a specific partition in Kafka?
 with a key
 #### Describe immutability - Is data on a Kafka topic immutable?
-Immutability means to be unchanging over time or unable to be changed.
+Immutability means to not change.
 Yes, the data is immutable
 #### How is data replicated across brokers in kafka?
 If you have a replication factor of 3 and 3 brokers, explain how data is spread across brokers
 * Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w) If a broker goes down, another one will take its place as long as the replication factor is more than 1.